miggleliu/SV_Verification/README.md

 # SV_Verification
-verification for a couple of DUTs
+Verification for a couple of DUTs from udemy course:
+SystemVerilog for Verification Part 2: Projects